LSRobotics/2017Robot/README.md

 # 2017Robot
-This is a metamorphosis-inspired multifunctional codeless approach supported by stegnoanalysis and hyperspace discrete-transform towards the 2017 Robot.
+This is a metamorphosis-inspired multifunctional codeless approach supported by stegnoanalysis and hyperspace discrete-transform towards the two thousand and seventeen Robot.
 Viewers: enjoy.